 A great place to start is researching the company and job you’re applying for.
 Ask yourself;

 - Is this a startup or an established company?
 How will this affect their budget and the way I approach my salary negotiation?

 - Is this a senior role and how do my qualifications/skills match what the company is looking for?

-- What salaries/perks does the job include, and how do they compete with job offers at other companies of a similar calibre and geographic location?
+- What salaries/perks do the job include, and how do they compete with job offers at other companies of a similar caliber and geographic location?

 Remember, software programmer salaries can vary greatly depending on countless factors.
 Answering the above questions, however, will help you enter a salary negotiation with a solid understanding of your worth, your fit for the job and, ultimately, what pay you can expect to negotiate for.

 Knowing when to start talking numbers is another key factor in effectively negotiating salary.
 Compensation can be a sensitive topic, even in a professional setting.

 Touching on the topic of money too early can make you seem arrogant, disinterested, and too “money-orientated.”
 Meanwhile, leaving salary negotiations to the end of the application process can waste both your and the company’s time.
 At Nexton, we ask our candidates about their salary expectations early in order to place them in the right positions.